katnegermis/cmdpool/README.md

 Usage
 =====
 ~~~
-Usage of ./cmdpool:
+Usage of cmdpool:
   -cmd string
-        Command to run, {filepath} and {filename} will be substituded for files in 'dir'.
+        Command to run, {filepath}, {filename}, {iteration} will be substituded for 'files' and a unique number for each execution
-  -dir string
+  -num int
-        Dir containing files to run 'cmd' on.
+        Number of times to run 'cmd' (default 1)
-  -recursive
-        Whether 'dir' should be searched recursively.
+  -print
+        Whether to print results of 'cmd' to stdout. (default true)
   -workers int
-        Number of go routines to spawn cmd on. (defaults to number of logical cores)
+        Number of go routines to spawn cmd on. (default 4)
+  [files] string
+        A list of file names to be given as input to 'cmd'
 ~~~

 Examples
 ========

 ~~~
-./cmdpool -workers 3 -dir /tmp -cmd "echo {filename}; sleep 3"
+./cmdpool -workers 3 -cmd "echo {iteration}: {filename}; sleep 3" README.md cmdpool.go
 ~~~